 The Downtown Bridge is a future Interstate 65 northbound-only span connecting Louisville, Kentucky to Jeffersonville, Indiana spanning the Ohio River.
 Once complete, the existing Kennedy Bridge will be re-designated for Interstate 65 south.

 The Downtown Bridge is a cable-stayed suspension with three sets of twin towers.
 For information regarding the design, route and costs of the Ohio River Bridges Project, jump to the East End Bridge (Interstate 265) article.

 The Downtown Bridge will carry Interstate 65 northbound traffic when complete, doubling the capacity on a major interstate span.
-Some traffic will be diverted when the Interstate 265 East End Bridge is completed, where 6% of traffic would be diverted 6.
-The construction of the new bridge would necessitate total reconstruction of the Kennedy Interchange, which may be altered under the “8664” proposal.
+Some traffic will be diverted when the Interstate 265 East End Bridge is completed, where 6% of traffic would be diverted.6 The construction of the new bridge has necessitated total reconstruction of the Kennedy Interchange, or the junction of Interstates 64, 65 and 71.

 The “8664” proposal was the removal of Interstate 64 west of the Kennedy Interchange to Interstate 264.
 The proposal stated that the elevated viaduct acted as a large six-lane steel and concrete barrier separating downtown Louisville from the Ohio River, and interfered with the Louisville Waterfront Park.
 Interstate 64 would then be routed onto Interstate 264 south of the existing Interstate 64.
 The interstate would be replaced with a boulevard.